 Facebook and Twitter are two of the largest platforms in the social media scene.
-Facebook saw 1.94 billion monthly active users in March and Twitter reports 313 million monthly users.
-By engaging with those users you can grow your audience exponentially.
+So, by engaging with those users, you can grow your audience exponentially.

 To start growing your audience via social media, you’ll need to set up a free account.
 For Facebook, log in to your regular personal account and create a page for your station.
-(Click the upside down triangle in the top right corner and select “create a page.”)
 From the list of options, select the entertainment option, and choose “radio station” as the category.
 Customize your station’s Facebook page to match your station's brand.
 Keep things simple, though.
 Choose an easy-to-read, easy-to-remember, easy-to-spell username for your page.
 Ideally it should match your station’s actual name.
 Be sure to include a link so visitors to your Facebook page can go directly to your station’s website.